vyos/vyos-documentation/docs/ch11-services.rst

   set service dhcp-server shared-network-name 'LAN' subnet '192.168.0.0/24' failover status 'secondary'

-**NOTE:** In order for the primary and the secondary DHCP server to keep their lease tables in sync, they must be able to reach each other on TCP port 647.
+.. note:: In order for the primary and the secondary DHCP server to keep their lease tables in sync, they must be able to reach each other on TCP port 647.
 If you have firewall rules in effect, adjust them accordingly.

 Static mappings MAC/IP
 ^^^^^^^^^^^^^^^^^^^^^^